mars-planet/mars_city/servers/body_tracker/doc/setup.rst

 creation.
 These instruction are summarized as follows, and can be generally used for installing any additional Python package.

-* In the Solution Explorer, right click on :guilabel:`Python 32-bit 2.7`
-  (under :guilabel:`Python Environments`) and then select :guilabel:`Install Python Packages...`
+* In the Solution Explorer, right click on `Python 32-bit 2.7` (under `Python Environments`) and then select `Install Python Packages...`
 * If you want to install a Python package without explicitly download it:
-    * Select :guilabel:`pip`, type the package name and then select :guilabel:`OK`
+    * Select `pip`, type the package name and then select `OK`
 * If you want to install a downloaded .whl package (e.g. obtained from http://www.lfd.uci.edu/~gohlke/pythonlibs/):

     * Make sure to have the package ``wheel`` installed.
 If not, install it as described above
-    * Select :guilabel:`pip`, type the full path to the file (wrapped by double quotes) and then select :guilabel:`OK`
+    * Select `pip`, type the full path to the file (wrapped by double quotes) and then select `OK`

 Using the above instructions you will be able to install PyGame, by typing the double-quoted full path of the PyGame package downloaded from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame.
 Make sure to select the last 32-bit version for Pythion 2.7 (the file name should be something like ``pygame‑X.X.XXX‑cp27‑none‑win32.whl``.